DracoR22/handi-cat_wallet-tracker/README.md

 [![Product Name Screen Shot][product-screenshot]](https://t.me/handi_cat_bot)

-Handi Cat is a Telegram bot that can track any Solana wallet in real time, it provides relevant information of each transaction made in Raydium, Jupiter, Pump.fun and Pump.fun AMM(Pump Swap) including transaction hash, tokens and amount swapped, price of the token in SOL, token market cap and much more.
+Handi Cat is a Telegram bot that can track any Solana wallet in real time, it provides relevant information of each transaction made in Raydium, Jupiter, Pump.fun and Pump AMM(PumpSwap) including transaction hash, tokens and amount swapped, price of the token in SOL, token market cap and much more.

 ## Features

 - 📈 Tracks in Real-Time any SOL transfer
-- 🔍 Detects Raydium, Jupiter, Pump.fun and Pump Swap transactions
+- 🔍 Detects Raydium, Jupiter, Pump.fun and PumpSwap transactions
 - 💰 Gets SOL price of the token swapped
 - 📊 Gets token market cap at the time swapped
 - 💰 Gets token amount and supply percentage owned by each tracked wallet